 Satisfactory Academic Progress Policy

-To be eligible for FSA funds, a student must make satisfactory academic progress and proceed through the program at an acceptable pace in order to maintain eligibility.
-Martinsburg College’s Satisfactory Academic Progress (SAP) policy measures progress on a qualitative and quantitative basis.
+To be eligible for Federal Student Aid (SFA) funds, a student must make satisfactory academic progress and proceed through the program at an acceptable pace in order to maintain eligibility.
+Martinsburg College’s SAP policy measures progress on a qualitative and quantitative basis.
 The institution will evaluate a Title IV financial aid recipient’s academic progress at the end of each payment period.
 Any student who is failing to achieve SAP standards will be notified in writing.
 The chart below provides the minimum quantitative and qualitative requirements:

 A grade of Incomplete (I) is not included in the GPA but is considered towards a student’s non-completion of attempted coursework until the grade is replaced with a permanent grade and the progress can be re-evaluated.
 It is the responsibility of the student to submit the required coursework within forty-five (45) days of being issued a grade of Incomplete.
 Failure to meet this requirement will result in the Incomplete grade being changed to a grade of F.